buzztaiki/awsenv/README.md

 ## Configuration

 ```
-You can token_duration in ~/.aws/config as follows:
+You can set token_duration per profile in ~/.aws/config as follows:

 [profile my-profile]
 token_duration=43200